A Multidimensional Exponential Utility Indifference Pricing Model with Applications to Counterparty Risk: Application to Counterparty Risk

-We present results for the European put with payoff $h(S^1_T) = (K-S^1_T)^+$.
+We present results for the European put with payoff $h(S^1_T) = \left(K-e^{S^1_T}\right)^+$.
 If $S^1$ and $S^2$ are positively correlated, this means when the put option is valuable (in-the-money), the firm's assets $S^2$ tend to be small, so there is a high risk of default.
 It is important to take counterparty risk into account for puts in this case, as it will have a relatively large impact on the price.
 (This would be even more significant when the default trigger involves the option liability).
 However, for a call, when the call is in-the-money, there is little default risk, and so counterparty risk is less important.
-Unless otherwise stated, the parameters are: $K=150$; $T=1$; $S^1=50$; $S^2=100$; $L=1000$; $\alpha=0.05$; $\gamma = 1$; $\mu_P = 0.1$; $\sigma_P = 0.15$; $\bar{\sigma}_P = 0.2$; $\mu_1 = 0.15$; $\sigma_1 = 0.25$; $\bar{\sigma}_1 = 0.3$; $\mu_2 = 0.1$; $\sigma_2 = 0.3$; $\bar{\sigma}_2 =0.2$.
+Unless otherwise stated, the parameters are: $K=150$; $T=1$; $\exp(S^1)=50$; $\exp(S^2)=100$; $L=1000$; $\alpha=0.05$; $\gamma = 1$; $\mu_P = 0.1$; $\sigma_P = 0.15$; $\bar{\sigma}_P = 0.2$; $\mu_1 = 0.15$; $\sigma_1 = 0.25$; $\bar{\sigma}_1 = 0.3$; $\mu_2 = 0.1$; $\sigma_2 = 0.3$; $\bar{\sigma}_2 =0.2$.
 These parameters result in correlation between the underlying asset and firm's assets of $\rho_{1 2}=0.4 $; and correlations between each asset and the financial index $P$ of $ \rho_{1 P}=0.6;\ \ \rho_{2 P}=0.4.$.

 In Figure \ref{Fig-N} we show how the approximation converges as we increase the number of time steps $N$.
 For our parameter values, $N=11$ steps is sufficient for the prices to converge and we use it in all subsequent figures.
-We aim to compare the utility indifference price with hedging in the {\it financial index} with the benchmark risk neutral price in a complete market (computed as in Lemma \ref{complete_lemma} with $n=2$, as studied in Klein \cite{Klein}).
+We aim to compare the utility indifference price with hedging in the {\it financial index} with the benchmark risk neutral price in a complete market (computed as in Corollary \ref{complete_lemma} with $n=2$, as studied in Klein \cite{Klein}).
 We also compare to the situation where the financial index is independent of the other assets and thus there is {\it no hedging} carried out.
-This price was given earlier in Corollary \ref{corollary1}.
-Figure \ref{Fig-approx} provides a demonstration of the accuracy of the algorithm.
-We take $\bar{\sigma}_{P} = 0$ and compare the splitting approximation to the formula in Corollary \ref{corollary1}.
+This price has an explicit formula: Figure \ref{Fig-approx} provides a demonstration of the accuracy of the algorithm.
+We take $\bar{\sigma}_{P} = 0$ and compare the splitting approximation to the above formula.